AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 - **Management and Customer Reporting personnel** who would like to be in a position to see the current state of the vehicle fleet and customer consignment level information presented in on a Power BI report that automatically updates with new data as it flows in after being processed.
 What they would like to see are reports on bad driving behavior by driver and using visual components such as a map to show anomalies related to cities or areas, as well as various charts and graphs depicting aggregate fleet and consignment information in a clear way.

-In this experience, you will use Azure Cosmos DB to ingest streaming vehicle telemetry data as the entry point to a near real-time analytics pipeline built on Cosmos DB, Azure Functions, Event Hubs, Azure Databricks, Azure Storage, Azure Stream Analytics, Power BI, Azure Web Apps, and Logic Apps.
+In this experience, you will use Azure Cosmos DB to ingest streaming vehicle telemetry data as the entry point to a near real-time analytics pipeline built on Azure Cosmos DB, Azure Functions, Event Hubs, Azure Databricks, Azure Storage, Azure Stream Analytics, Power BI, Azure Web Apps, and Logic Apps.

 ## Solution architecture